guifi/guifi-cxoln/CXOLN.en_US.md

 >La gestió de la xarxa ha de ser pública i tothom qui ho desitgi ha de poder participar-hi.

-The management of the network must be public and open to the participation of everyone who wants to.
+The network's management must be public, and anyone who wishes to should be able to participate in it.

 >### 2. Prioritats de trànsit